Olympics-What to watch for at the Beijing Games on Saturday | Sports-Games

 Olympics-What to watch for at the Beijing Games on Saturday

-Sweden's Frida Karlsson and compatriot, Charlotte Kalla, the sport's grande dame, are seeking to shut out Russian Natalia Nepryaeva and Norway's Therese Johaug.
+Will hockey fan Vladimir Putin, who flew into Beijing on Friday, turn up to cheer?
 The Dutch will be closely watching the women's 3000 metres speed skating about 1630 local (0830GMT/0330EST) when national darling Irene Schouten looks to give the Netherlands another clean sweep in the event.

 - Country: